US pharmaceutical firm invests $35M in Istanbul facilities

-"If high value-added products are produced, Turkey will have a strategic importance for the region," Thomas said.
+"If high value-added products are produced, Turkey will have a strategic importance for the region," Felix said.

 The increase experienced in the domestic industry with the incentives issued by the government in a support program, which included the pharmaceutical industry among primary strategic products, world giants turned their eyes to Turkey.